hannestschofenig/draft-tschofenig-emu-pqpake/draft-tschofenig-emu-pqpake.md

 The Start exchange negotiates one CPaceOQUAKE+ configuration and identifies the peer and server.
-After receiving the peer identity, the server locates the stored verifier, public key, and salt for that peer and selected configuration.
-The PAKE1 and PAKE2 exchanges carry the three CPaceOQUAKE messages.
-The Confirm exchange carries the password confirmation challenge and response.
+After receiving the peer identity, the server locates the stored verifier, password-confirmation KEM public key, and salt for that peer and selected configuration.
+The PAKE1 and PAKE2 exchanges carry the three CPaceOQUAKE flights: `(s1, msg1)`, `(s2, msg2, msg3)`, and `msg4`.
+The Confirm exchange carries the CPaceOQUAKE+ password confirmation messages `chal` and `resp`.

 On success, both endpoints derive the EAP MSK and EMSK from the CPaceOQUAKE+ method key.
 On failure, either endpoint can send an